mushlih-almubarak/easy-reading-progress-bar/readme.txt

 = 1.0.0 =
 * Initial public release.
-* Features a easy, simple, lightweight, dependency-free reading progress bar for single posts.
+* Features an easy, simple, lightweight, dependency-free reading progress bar for single posts.
 * Includes a settings page to customize bar color and position (top or bottom).
 * Designed for high compatibility with modern block themes and popular classic themes.